 Vehicular, pedestrian and cycling interface safety issues are a serious concern for residents.
-Contributing factors include narrow shoulders and vehicular speed on Highway 101 and the lack of suitable cycling and walking corridors.
-Because transit service is only provided on a limited basis, the option to develop nonvehicular transportation alternatives is attractive to many residents.
+Contributing factors include narrow shoulders on many roads such as Padgett Road, vehicular speed on Highway 101 and the lack of suitable cycling and walking corridors.
+Because transit service is only provided on a limited basis, the option to develop non-vehicular transportation alternatives is attractive to many residents.